MattBunch/Digital-Rain-Project/DEVLOG.md

 - Fixed random square position and hanging words on screen resize.
 - All four direction at a time implemented, third button implemented.
 - Help button implemented.

+### 24/03/2021

+- All directions implemented for hanging words.
+- Cleaned up repeating draw() methods in MatrixStringClass.